mity/mctrl/contrib/VS2010/Readme.txt

 Please note that MS Visual Studio solution and project files are not maintained properly as it is not te main development tool for the project.
-They are just added as a favor to those who might find it useful as a startpoint iof they really want to play with mCtrl in Visual Studio.
+They are just added as a favor to those who might find it useful as a startpoint if they really want to play with mCtrl in Visual Studio.

 If you are lucky and the files were updated recently, you should be able to